Bill Stouffer

 Bill Stouffer (born April 19, 1947) is a farmer and small business owner.
 He is also currently a Republican member of the Missouri State Senate.
 He was born in Napton, Missouri and has resided in the 21st District all of his life.
-He is a graduate of University of Missouri with a degree in agricultural economics.
+He is a graduate of the University of Missouri with a degree in agricultural economics.

 Personal life

 He is the father of two, Bert and Rob, and has four grandchildren.
-Stouffer and his wife, Sue Ellen, currently live on their family farm near Napton, Missouri in Saline County, where Stouffer has been an active farmer since 1967.
+Stouffer and his wife, Sue Ellen, currently live on their family farm near Napton, Missouri, in Saline County, where Stouffer has been an active farmer since 1967.

 Affiliations

 He is a member of Smith Chapel United Methodist Church, the Missouri Cattlemen's Association, the Missouri Farm Bureau, and the National Rifle Association.
 He is a member, and has served as chairman of the board of MFA, Inc. from 1979 through 1995.
-He is the treasurer of Alma Meats, Inc., and a founding member of the state's first Missouri Corn Merchandising Council.
+He is Alma Meats, Inc.'s, treasurer and a founding member of the state's first Missouri Corn Merchandising Council.
 Stouffer chairs the University of Missouri's Ag-Alumni Foundation.
 He served as the board president of the Hardeman R-X School District.